 Each session of FRIENDS typically has 10-12 children and 4 staff (including the program director), creating a child to counselor ratio of 3:1.
 Several of the three additional social skills counselors have served at Outpost Summer Camps and in other local child development settings as directors and counselors.

-For future sessions, your child must be accepted into the FRIENDS program by the FRIENDS Director.
+For future sessions, your child must be accepted into the FRIENDS program by the FRIENDS Director following a free phone consultation.
 We work hard to create an age-appropriate "mix" of kids and if one session is not appropriate for your child, another session might be.

 Copyright © 2019 FRIENDS Social Skills Program.
 All Rights Reserved.